kajmaj87/hex_brains/refactoring_plan.md

      - Completed: Created app.rs with MyEguiApp struct, UiState, PerformanceStats, ConfigState, CommandDispatcher, and all impl methods.
 Moved constants to app.rs.
 Updated main.rs to import app module and instantiate MyEguiApp.
 No unexpected choices; extraction preserved all functionality and UI interactions.
 23. [x] Extract UI state structs into ui_state.rs.
     - Completed: Created ui_state.rs with UiState and PerformanceStats structs.
 Moved from app.rs, added mod in main.rs, updated imports.
 No unexpected choices; extraction was straightforward and preserved all functionality.
-24. [ ] Create config.rs for configuration management.
+24. [x] Create config.rs for configuration management.
+     - Completed: Created gui/src/config.rs with Config struct for drawing, load_config/save_config functions for SimulationConfig, only_star_fields_differ function, and create_drawing_config helper.
+Moved config-related code from main.rs and app.rs to centralize configuration management.
+No unexpected choices; functions are simple wrappers for loading/saving and validation.
 25. [ ] Move main function and entry point to minimal main.rs.

 ## Detailed Task Descriptions